Accredited Specialist – Commercial Law

 She then returned to home soil, working with local firm Mackay Taylor before spending three years as in-house legal and company secretary at Australia’s longest-serving dairy processing factory, Warrnambool Cheese and Butter.

 Fiona joined Maddens Lawyers in 2006 and in 2009, became a principal of the firm.
 In February 2015, Fiona became Managing Principal.

-In October 2016, Fiona was recognised as a Law Institute of Victoria Accredited Specialist in Business Law, becoming the only female lawyer in South West Victoria to achieve this level of specialisation.
+In October 2016, Fiona was recognised as a Law Institute of Victoria Accredited Specialist in Commercial Law, becoming the only female lawyer in South West Victoria to achieve this level of specialisation.

 Today, Fiona’s expertise stretches across the full range of commercial law services, including property law, business structures, franchising agreements, commercial contracts, liquor licensing and agribusiness needs.